it-dept-cis/RABET-V-Pilot/docs/source/Activities/Architecture_Review_Methodology.md

 ### 4 Identify software components

 While the [threat](/Appendices/RABET-V_Glossary.md#threat) analysis helps identify the system-level components, the software-level components must be identified separately.
-This step will identify significant software architectural components, their boundaries, how they interface, their dependencies with one another and 3rd party components.
+This step will identify significant software architectural components, their boundaries, how they interface, their dependencies with one another and third-party components.

->Automated tools, such as [Lattix](https://www.lattix.com/) and [WhiteSource](https://whitesourcesoftware.com) or similar may be used to aid in this step.
+Automated tools may be used to aid in this step.

 ### 5 Identify interfaces